Climb the Mountain

 It takes all the things you would expect: know-how, supplies, stamina, drive, patience and a lot of work and time to work your way up.
-Maybe a guide or two wouldn’t be a bad idea.
+Maybe a guide or two and using the “buddy system” wouldn’t be a bad idea.

-It also helps to be an experienced mountain climber if you’re going for the long haul up The Big Mountain, as many just don’t make it.
+It also helps to be an experienced mountain climber if you’re going for the long haul up The Big Mountain, as many who attempt the climb just don’t make it.
 Some don’t even survive.

-Many seem to see voice acting as nothing but a little hill- a quick trip up and you’re there.
+Many just starting out see getting into voice acting as nothing but a little hill- a quick trip up and you’re there.
 Those are the ones who just skip on over and start up the mountain without backpack or canteen.
 They’re out of shape and not at all ready.

 These are the ones who are in love with the idea of mountain climbing without ever having attempted it.
 It looks easy enough, so why prepare?